-The Accenture and hybris alliance helps global companies optimize omni-channel capabilities end-to-end, and front-to-back including customer-facing functions, operations and service.
-Our combined capabilities are enhanced by digital marketing solutions provided by Accenture’s acquisition of Acquity Group, as well as the acquisition of hybris by enterprise solutions powerhouse SAP.
-Accenture and hybris also have a robust ecosystem of alliances with omni-channel service and solutions providers including Adobe.
+The Accenture and SAP Hybris alliance helps global companies optimize omni-channel capabilities end-to-end, and front-to-back including customer-facing functions, operations and service.
+Our combined capabilities are enhanced by a robust ecosystem of alliances with omni-channel service and solutions providers including Adobe.

 Advanced Omni-channel commerce solutions that drive customer engagement